 The School leases its main educational site at 2600 East 38th Street, Minneapolis, Minnesota from Greater Friendship Missionary Baptist Church.
-Under the terms of the revised lease agreement, the lease term is for the period beginning July 1, 2012 and ending June 30, 2017.
-The School pays a fixed rent of \$8,005.56 per month.
+Under the terms of the revised lease agreement, the lease term is for the period beginning July 1, 2017 and ending June 30, 2021.
+The School pays a fixed rent of \$8,942.51 per month with a 25 increase in rent on the anniversary date of the lease of July 1 each year.

-The total amount of rent incurred by the School to Greater Friendship Missionary Baptist Church under the terms of the lease agreement was \$93,536 for fiscal 2016.
-The total cost of all educational-related space for fiscal 2015-2016 which qualified for state lease aid was \$93,536.
-The School qualified for state charter school lease aid based on a statutory cap of 90% of the School's approved net lease amount of \$92,772, or \$83,494.
+The total amount of rent incurred by the School to Greater Friendship Missionary Baptist Church under the terms of the lease agreement was \$128,840 for fiscal 2017.
+The total cost of all educational-related space for fiscal 2016-2017 which qualified for state lease aid was \$128,840.
+The School qualified for state charter school lease aid based on a statutory cap of 90% of the School's approved net lease amount of \$128,840, or \$115,956.
 This entitlement is subject to proration by the Minnesota Department of Education to the extent the overall funding that has been provided is insufficient to meet all amounts owed to Minnesota charter schools.
 Future amounts to be requested for state lease aid from the Minnesota Department of Education may vary due to financing arrangements, which are subject to change.